amagallo/amagallo/README.md

 - **Full traceability** graph (Requirements → Properties → Implementation → Verification)
 - **Compliance** with DO-254 and DO-333 standards (critical systems engineering)

-> *“The final traceability model came to me while gazing out the window — I realized the project wasn’t just about circuits, but about epistemology: how we know that what we’ve built works as we intended.”*

 ### 🧱 Tiny Compiler Design

 - Designed a **full compiler toolchain** for **Tiny**, a procedural programming language